inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

      easier to understand their purpose, but also allows checking type correctness statically which leads to fewer bugs
 6. `.gitignore` file uses [template recommended by GitHub](https://github.com/github/gitignore/blob/main/Python.gitignore)

+## Unit Tests

+Due to the simplicity of the application only a function `get_moscow_date_time` is tested, but nonetheless it follows the next best practices:

+1. **Isolating tests from external dependencies:** The use of `@patch('datetime.datetime')` replaces the actual `datetime.datetime` module with a mock version, allowing us to control its behavior during testing.
+2. **Writing small, focused tests:** This single test focuses specifically on checking whether the returned timezone is correct and matches the expected value ('Europe/Moscow').
+3. **Using descriptive names:** The name "test_moscow_time" makes it easy to identify the purpose of this particular test.
+4. **Keeping tests independent:** Since each test runs independently, there is no dependency on the order in which these tests are executed.
+5. **Consistent naming conventions**: Adheres to standard naming pattern of `test_*`.
+6. **Document tests**: Briefly documents the intent of the test via clear commenting:
+7. **Run tests frequently**: Executes tests upon changes within the `app_python` directory utilizing continuous integration (CI).